 Can I sleep in the same bed as my child?

-Sleeping in the same bed with your child can cause him harm.
+Sleeping in the same bed with your child can cause harm to your child.
 This is especially true if your child is:

 - Younger than 2 years old. - Premature or has a medical condition